mtorpey/journey/final.md

 --- Winston Churchill, 1946

 In the winter of 1982, Europe is a continent divided.
-In the East, the spectre of Communism looms large; the Warsaw Pact has solidified the dominance of Marxist--Leninist doctrine, and formalised Moscow's tight control over its puppet states.
+In the East looms the spectre of Communism; the Warsaw Pact has solidified the dominance of Marxist--Leninist doctrine, and formalised Moscow's tight control over its puppet states.
 In the West, the combined forces of capitalist democracy, backed by the US, have formed a nuclear treaty known as NATO, in order to project their own power, and to stop any more nations falling to revolution or the Red Army.
 Only a few states remain neutral, and have formed the Non-Aligned Movement in order to commit themselves to peace, and thus preserve their independence.
 A tense state of Cold War has existed for decades.

 Every country on the board is now part of one of three factions: NATO, the Warsaw Pact (WP), and "non-aligned".
 Take the stickers included in this envelope, and stick one on the board right next to each oval-shaped country code, using the following factions:
-- NATO (blue):
+- NATO (blue stickers):
   - B (Belgium)
   - D (West Germany)
   - DK (Denmark)